mtorres253/mtorres253.github.io/chapt-9/index.md

 <hr/>
 # Make it a Habit

-<h4>Think about your distorted thinking</h4>
+Think about your distorted thinking
-Pay attention to you're your negative thoughts and feelings throughout the day and take time to write them down.
-Its often easier to start with the feeling and Once you've identified what you're feeling, then notice what thoughts are running through your mind as you experience those emo-tions or physical sensations.
-The last step in this exercise is to look at the types of distorted thing and see if any of them are present in your thinking.
+- Pay attention to your negative thoughts throughout the day.
+- Take time to write them down.
+- Its often easier to start with the feeling and once you’ve identified what you’re feeling, then notice what thoughts are running through your mind as you experience those emo-tions or physical sensations.
+- Are you filtering, catastrophizing, polarizing, mindreading, being rigid or all of the above?

 <h4>Try out some strategies</h4>
 When you become aware of an anxious thought, pick one of the 4 strategies described to chal-lenge them and try to apply it.
 Take a moment to note how well it worked.